openmpf/openmpf-components/python/EASTTextDetection/README.md

 # Overview

 This repository contains source code and model data for the OpenMPF EAST text detection component.
+EAST (Efficient and Accurate Scene Text detector) was developed by Xinyu Zhou, Cong Yao, He Wen, Yuzhi Wang, Shuchang Zhou, Weiran He, and Jiajun Liang, and published in 2017. https://arxiv.org/abs/1704.03155

 # Introduction